 The fashion and textile industry is undergoing a major transformation driven by sustainability, ethical practices, and customer demand for transparency.
 As brands market products with claims like eco-conscious, green, and sustainable, the rise of greenwashing, misleading or false sustainability claims, has created distrust among consumers.

 Today’s customers are smarter and more conscious than ever.
 They want to know the origin of materials, manufacturing processes, and the impact on people and the planet.
-This demand for accountability has placed traceability in textiles at the centre of sustainable fashion strategies.
+This demand for accountability has placed traceability in Textile industry at the centre of sustainable fashion strategies.
+The growing focus on textile traceability reflects a global shift toward verified, transparent, and responsible supply chains.

 Traceability in the textile industry refers to the ability to track and record every step in a textile product’s life cycle, starting from the raw material source to fabric production, garment manufacturing, distribution, retail, and finally recycling or disposal.
 It is a process that ensures complete visibility and accountability across the entire textile supply chain.